drshahizan/HPDP/2526/assignment/A2/bdm/Ayam/big_data.md

 | Memory Usage    | ~6,048 MB      | ~2,068.93 MB       | ~65% reduction    |
 | Execution Time  | ~248.79 s      | ~49.51 s           | ~55% faster       |

 **Discussion**: Just by picking only the columns we need, we cut memory by 65% and made loading about 55% faster.
-There's no extra code complexity involved — it's just one extra parameter.
+There's no extra code complexity involved since it's just one extra parameter.
 This is probably the easiest win you can get when working with large files.

 ---